github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

 * Query packs are designed to be run.
 When a query pack is published, the bundle includes all the transitive dependencies and a compilation cache.
 This ensures consistent and efficient execution of the queries in the pack.
 * Library packs are designed to be used by query packs (or other library packs) and do not contain queries themselves.
 The libraries are not compiled and there is no compilation cache included when the pack is published.

-You can use the CodeQL package manger in the CodeQL CLI to create CodeQL packs, add dependencies to packs, and install or update dependencies.
+You can use the package management commands in the CodeQL CLI to create CodeQL packs, add dependencies to packs, and install or update dependencies.
 For more information, see ":ref:`Creating and working with CodeQL packs <creating-and-working-with-codeql-packs>`."
-You can also publish and download CodeQL packs using the CodeQL package manager.
+You can also publish and download CodeQL packs using the CodeQL CLI.
 For more information, see ":doc:`Publishing and using CodeQL packs <publishing-and-using-codeql-packs>`."

 CodeQL pack structure
 ---------------------